-Here’s a brief tour of these untamed destinations at the very top of the map.
+Here’s a brief tour of these untamed destinations in Alaska’s Far North.

-Roughly four times larger than Yellowstone National Park, Gates of the Arctic National Park and Preserve is a land of glaciated valleys, scenic rivers, and tundra straddling America’s northernmost mountain range, the Brooks Range.
-Two large mountains, Mt Boreal and Frigid Crags, stand on either side of the north fork of the Koyukuk River and form the literal “gates” in the park’s name.
-Though relatively few people visit this wilderness park, it is prime habitat for five of Alaska’s most charismatic wildlife species: grizzly bears, moose, caribou, wolves, and Dall sheep.
+Roughly four times larger than Yellowstone National Park, Gates of the Arctic National Park and Preserve is a land of glaciated valleys, scenic rivers and tundra straddling the country’s northernmost mountain range, the Brooks Range.
+Two large peaks, Boreal Mountain and Frigid Crags, stand on either side of the north fork of the Koyukuk River and form the literal “gates” in the park’s name.
+Though relatively few people visit this wilderness park, it is prime habitat for five of Alaska’s most charismatic wildlife species: grizzly bears, moose, caribou, wolves and Dall sheep.

 Bordering Gates of the Arctic directly to the west, Noatak National Preserve protects the largest untouched mountain-ringed river basin in the country.
 Most of the Wild and Scenic Noatak River flows within the preserve’s boundaries, providing excellent opportunities to see wildlife, including the Alaska’s largest caribou herd.
 More than 300,000 caribou in this Western Arctic Herd migrate north each spring and south each fall across the tundra in search of food.

-Just south of Noatak, Kobuk Valley National Park (pictured at top) sits between two mountain ranges, the Baird Mountains to the north and the Waring Mountains to the south.
+Just south of Noatak, Kobuk Valley National Park sits between two mountain ranges, the Baird Mountains to the north and the Waring Mountains to the south.
 The slow-moving Kobuk River meanders for 61 miles on the southern end of the park, where visitors plan float trips in the warmer months.
-This park offers another, particularly curious natural feature: enormous sand dunes more than ten stories high, making this region of the Arctic look similar to a desert.
+This park offers another, particularly curious natural feature: enormous sand dunes more than 10 stories high that make this region of the Arctic look similar to a desert.

-To the west of these three Arctic parks, Cape Krusenstern National Monument encompasses the coastal plains and lagoons that border the Chukchi Sea and Kotzebue Sound, though the park is best known for its archaeological riches.
-The monument preserves more than 5,000 years’ worth of prehistoric and historic Native Alaskan artifacts from every known period of arctic occupation, including campsites, house ruins, burial grounds, stone tools, pottery, and hunting and whaling implements.
+To the west of these three parks, Cape Krusenstern National Monument encompasses the coastal plains and lagoons that border the Chukchi Sea and Kotzebue Sound.
+The park is perhaps best known for its archaeological riches.
+The monument preserves more than 5,000 years’ worth of prehistoric and historic Alaska Native artifacts from every known period of Arctic occupation, including campsites, house ruins, burial grounds, stone tools, pottery, and hunting and whaling implements.

 About the author